Why do THIS CHALLENGE ?

 How do I PARTICIPATE ?

-To participate just leave your email below and join the Meditation Challenge!
 After this challenge questionnaires will be send to study its effect.
 Additionally, if you want to be eligible for the $1000 cash prizes remember to share your journey daily with hashtags #TheMeditationChallenge, #AprilMeditationChallenge and tag @theorgchallenge and as described in the prizes section (contest terms here)

 By clicking “I'm in!”, you agree to receiving emails and to processing of your personal data in accordance with the Privacy policy